joinpursuit/ac-curriculum-web/unit4-full-stack-web-apps-in-javascript/README.md

   - Break down a project into components
   - Use tests to verify correctness, and text fixtures and test data to iterate quickly
   - Leverage the agile process
+  - Use some of the DS&A we have learned so far (autocomplete with a Trie, removing duplicates using HTs, anagram search for full-text-product search, etc.)
   - **Learning outcome**: Professional feeling, significantly complicated, dynamic website with server side data that simulates e-commerce

 ### Week 3

+- Readable Code, Debuggin, and Refactoring: 2 days
+  - Distinguish between "readable" and "unreadable" code
+  - Exercises in refactoring messy, disorganized, poorly written code
+  - Exercises in debugging and then refactoring broken code across the full stack
+  - Language surrounding "maintainable" code
+  - **Learning outcome**: TODO
+- Writing good APIs and consuming external APIs: 3 days
+  - Create server side application APIs that serve JSON
+  - The challenges associated with versioning
+  - Consume multiple external APIs (Twilio, Maps, MTA, etc.)
+  - **Learning outcome**: TODO

 ### Week 4

-- Review: 4 days
-- Final Assessment: .5 days
-- Project presentations: .5 days

-### Remaining stuff to be integrated

-1. Large solo/group project to build a full stack web application that includes:
- - A secure user login system
- - Dynamic page renders depending on user logged in, user state, input queries
- - Client side has sufficiently complicated user experience; not necessarily a pure single-page app, but has numerous async interactions with the server, as well as dynamically updating content without a page refresh
- - Example projects: Twitter clone, Yelp clone, Google Maps directions service, etc.
- - IDEA: Bring in volunteer designers and product managers to help students build out their projects, letting them focus on the software
-  - **Learning outcome**: Professional feeling, significantly complicated, dynamic website with server side data

-4. Data structures and algorithms practice
+- Data structures and algorithms practice: 2 days
   - What is the best datastructure to use for situation S?
   - What datastructure has performance P for operation O?
   - What is the performance of operation O on datastructure D?
   - Build an autocomplete system on the server and fetch results as the user types on the client (trees)
   - Implement BFS and DFS (using a queue and recursion respectively)
   - Whiteboard coding
   - Whiteboard software design
   - **Learning outcome**: Be able to pass mock interviews with volunteer industry professionals focused on whiteboard coding and DS&A problems
   - **Learning outcome**: Able to complete majority of Cracking the Coding Interview practice problems
+- Review: 2 days
+- Final Assessment: .5 days
+- Project presentations: .5 days